survivejs/webpack-book/manuscript/appendices/02_hmr_with_react.md

 export default Counter;
 ```

-If you run the application after these changes and modify the aforementioned file, it should pick up changes without a hard refresh while retaining the amount.
+If you run the application after these changes and modify the file above, it should pick up changes without a hard refresh while retaining the amount.

 ## Removing *react-hot-loader* Related Code from the Production Output

-If you build the application (`npm run build`) and examine the output, you might spot references to `__REACT_HOT_LOADER__` there.
-This is because of the Babel setup.
+If you build the application (`npm run build`) and examine the output, you might spot references to `__REACT_HOT_LOADER__` there due to the Babel setup.
 It will use `react-hot-loader/babel` plugin regardless of the build target.
-In order to overcome this slight annoyance, we should configure Babel to apply the plugin only when we are developing.
+To overcome this slight annoyance, we should configure Babel to apply the plugin only when we are developing.

 Babel provides an [env option](https://babeljs.io/docs/usage/babelrc/#env-option) for this purpose.
 It respects both `NODE_ENV` and `BABEL_ENV` environment variables.
 If `BABEL_ENV` is set, it will receive precedence.
 To fix the issue, we can push the problematic Babel plugin behind a development specific `env` while controlling its behavior within webpack configuration by setting `BABEL_ENV`.